-Fragrance has always played an important role throughout history—Royalty flaunted it, business empires were changed by it (hello, Chanel), and with just one whiff, a certain fragrance can transport you back in time to a childhood memory, remind you of a person in your life that you love, or, well, someone you loathe.
+Fragrance has always played an important role throughout history—royalty flaunted it, business empires were changed by it (hello, Chanel), and with just one whiff, a certain fragrance can transport you back in time to a childhood memory, remind you of a person in your life that you love, or, well, someone you loathe.
 So on March 21, celebrate your love of all things fragrant with National Fragrance Day.

-National Fragrance Day - History
+National Fragrance Day timeline

 Dr. William Hunter, the founder of Caswell and Massey (still in business today) establishes Dr. Hunter's Dispensary in Newport Connecticut.

 French barber Jean-Jacques noted that the use of cologne after a shave enhanced the skin.

 If you happen to live in an area with a fragrance design studio, then March 21 is the day to finally make an appointment.
 No fragrance studio?
 No problem.
 You can still celebrate and create your own unique scent by blending different essential oils (Google “DIY Essential Oil” for recipes) or order a fragrance making kit online.